wp-plugins/locations/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Exporter Fixes and Updates; Global Option to Show Map in Single View

 = 1.9 =
 * Adds customizeable templates for the Single Location view and the Store Locator's info windows